craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open Edge.
 Browse to the **Office 365 home page** and sign in as **Amy**.

-1. Select **Outlook**.
+1. From the home page, select **Outlook**.

-1. Note the "You've joined the ADatum Marketing group" e-mail.
+1. Note the “You've joined the ADatum Marketing group” e-mail.

 1. In the navigation pane, select **ADatum Marketing** (scroll down).